IoT, Industry 4.0, Cloud

 In these times nothing more characterize industry press articles than these 3 phrases.
 Blank astonishment comes up while reading these euphoric strung together coinages, pretending a new age.
 Professional marketers are on the road in droves, to fill up these non-words with some sense.
 Useless or not – engineers develop devices with network capability almost categorically.

 While the first euphoria is fading away, we have to ask, what really is behind the concept.
-Which benefits are there at the end of the day, how much do we have to pay and how do we bring this hype into some provitable ?
-The owners and share holders want to see a profit, just to be in the media is too little.
-Short term rising prices only leading into disillusion when the price falls deeper than before.
+Which benefits are there at the end of the day, how much do we have to pay and how do we bring this hype into some profitable ?
+The owners and shareholders want to see a profit, just to be in the media is too little.
+Short term rising prices only leading to disillusion when the price falls deeper than before.

 But there are more than a few worries.
-Which conclusions can be made from a companies data hosted somewhere in the internet ?
+Which conclusions can be made from a companies data hosted somewhere on the internet ?
 How safe are these data, which persons really have access to it ?
 Quite often there are no distinct answers to this questions.
-To calculate the real risk is harder, than one wants to admit to oneself.
+To calculate the real risk is harder than one wants to admit to oneself.

-While all this is selled as big news, GEMAC developed a fieldbus diagnostic device that fit into the world of industry 4.0, long before this term was born.
-Monitoring a CAN bus on physical layer, online available, polled from your control station system, there rateable and presentable.
-The CANobserver has it’s own webserver, to display it’s data.
+While all this is sold as big news, GEMAC developed a Fieldbus diagnostic device that fit into the world of industry 4.0, long before this term was born.
+Monitoring a CAN bus on the physical layer, online available, polled from your control station system, there rateable and presentable.
+The CANobserver has it’s own web server, to display its data.
 No connection to a control station system is required but possible over SNMP.
 Alerting can be done by email.
-To setup the system no expensive rented – but still not without doubt – server is needed.
+To set up the system no expensive rented – but still not without a doubt – the server is needed.
 Your smartphone will tell.

-Back on industry 4.0, the internet of things and clouds there, where it pays and on the litte “clever guts” CANobserver as your relentless assistant : higher uptime and longer running time are the delights for the operator.
+Back on industry 4.0, the internet of things and clouds there, do it where it pays and set on the “clever Dick” CANobserver as your relentless assistant : higher uptime and longer running time are the delights for the operator.